 That significant time of a year, when Icelanders merrily walk into their local liquor store Vínbúðin to buy freshly released Christmas beers, is here.
-Christmas beers are popular among all adult population, and we haven´t been surprised that this year, 31 different types and flavours of Christmas beers have been released in Iceland so far.
+Christmas beers are popular among all adult populations, and we haven´t been surprised that this year, 31 different types and flavors of Christmas beers have been released in Iceland so far.
 We picked ten of them and together with Hjörvar Óli Sigurðsson, Icelander´s first certified Cicerone, we rated them for you.

 Before we start, Hjörvar answered three questions that might be on your minds: